WyvernDrexx/XSS/Beginner's Guide to XSS/README.md

   <input type='text' value=''><script>alert("XSS")</script>'>
 ```

+The `'>` ended the input tag properly and then we add `script` following it which got executed by the browser.
-The last quote and the closing tag can be seen in the end.
+The last quote and the closing tag can be seen in the end left behind.
+If you want you can even hide them using some tricks!

+Now that's your job!

 To learn more,[Read More..](./DOM-based%20XSS.md)